learninglab-dev/ll-first-reactLab/walkthrough.md

   </Layout>
 )
 ```
 If you check over in your browser, you should see your message.
-Okay, so that wasn't very exciting, but you did just write your first (assuming this is your first react tutorial) bit of JSX.
-That's cool!
-But, wait... it looked a whole lot like html.
+Okay, so that wasn't very exciting, but you did just write your first (assuming this is your first React tutorial) bit of JSX!
+But, wait... you might be thinking it looked a whole lot like html.
 Exactly.
 JSX is an extension of javascript that allows you to make use of your existing html knowledge.
-The majority of the time, html is your friend in react.
+The majority of the time, html is your friend in React.
 If you want to insert a new div, go ahead and pop in a `<div>` tag.

 There are some differences, however.
 For example, all attributes you put inside an opening tag are camelCased, e.g. `onClick` in JSX rather than `onclick` in html.
-In general, I'd recommend that you try the html you know; if the code doesn't work as expected, that's a good moment to google jsx-html differences.
+In general, I'd recommend that you try the html you know, and if the code doesn't work as expected, that's a good moment to google JSX-html differences.

 Just to be clear, JSX is NOT html.
 We could have used [just javascript](https://reactjs.org/docs/react-without-jsx.html) and instead written:
 ```js
 React.createElement('h2', null, 'hello world!')
 ```
-This is, afterall, what our JSX gets compiled to before react generates the actual html for our app.
+This is, after all, what our JSX gets compiled to before react generates the actual html for our app.

 ### First Component
-:collision: Okay, we're finally ready to write our first component.
+:collision: Okay, we're finally ready to write our first component!
 Let's jump over to the file `Img.js`.
 As we said awhile back, every file that contains a react component begins by importing react, so add this first line to your file:
 ```js
 import React from 'react'
 ```